-Some new MIM reflections from our final week of MIM:
+Some new Mindful In May community reflections from our final week:

 “It really connects me to a warmth and love for others that I can feel flows in me after the meditation and hopefully the energy is received by those I’ve mindfully held in meditation.” ~Veronica O’Brien

 “I have also noticed that I am mindful when I run.
-I zone into the breath, and the pace of my feet , and the pain and discomfort I used to focus on and how far I had to go, doesn’t hinder me.
+I zone into the breath, and the pace of my feet.
+The pain and discomfort I used to focus on and how far I had to go, doesn’t hinder me.
 I am enjoying it more than I ever did :)” ~ Carly Owen

 “One great thing I’ve learned about the practice of meditation is it shouldn’t just be an isolated “moment” or “time” during your day, but rather a mindset…mindful mediation has really helped me with my schoolwork, my connections with friends, and even how I eat meals” ~ Ben D.